dialeleven/angular-todo-app/README.md

 This TODO app was built originally in React (https://github.com/dialeleven/react-todo-app-medium), then ported to Vue (https://github.com/dialeleven/vue), and finally an Angular version to cover the frontend JavaScript library/framework trifecta.

+The Angular version adds one additional feature not currently present in the React and Vue apps which is routing.
+A simple route for the "/settings" page has been added to demonstrate the routing functionality within Angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.